codefellows/portfolio-prep/README.md

 1. A screenshot of the best-looking part of your favorite previous project, like your Code 201 final project
    - Click [Here](./assets/201-final-project) for screenshots of my 201 final project

 1. Two or three other nice-looking screenshots, of any other projects you have worked on.
-Salmon Cookies?
-Bus Mall?
    - Click [Here](./assets/salmon-cookies) for screenshots from Salmon Cookies
    - Click [Here](./assets/odd-duck) for screenshots from Odd Duck